jbtronics/settings-bundle/docs/usage/using_setting.md

 var_dump($settings1 === $settings2); // true
 ```

-By default the settings manager will directly load the data from storage and hydrate the settings instance.
+By default, the settings manager will directly load the data from storage and hydrate the settings instance.
 If you know, that you will not necessarily need the settings instance direcltly, you can pass `true` as the second argument (named `lazy`) to the `get()` method.
 If the settings instance were not loaded before, it will return a proxy object, that will load the settings instance on first access.

 ```php